XYFC128/AnimeFrameBot/README.md

 At last, we use telethon to do end-to-end tests for the Telegram bot.

+## Running and Testing

+Please refer to the instructions in `api-server` and `telegram-bot` directory.
+You should start both api-server and telegram-bot for the bot to function.

 ## File Structure
 - `api-server`: The main API server go program
 - `telegram-bot`: The main Telegram bot python program